Last updated: January 12, 2021.

 Participants receive a competitive biweekly stipend based on their educational level, research area, and experience.
 The stipend is taxable.

-Applicants must be enrolled in a master’s or doctoral degree program at an accredited institution, or hold a recent (within the past 12 months) Master's degree, or have a Master's equivalency, in a science, technology, engineering or mathematics (STEM) area.
+Applicants must be enrolled in a master’s or doctoral degree program at an accredited institution.
 Applications may be submitted at any time during the year, and appointments may begin at any time.
 Applicants also must be at least 18 years old before starting the program.
 The C-STARS program does not have citizenship requirements, but if the applicant is not a U.S. citizen, they must have a valid visa status allowing us to pay them a stipend.

 Appointments involve a full-time commitment to the research program at ORNL, and the C-STARS participant must be in residence at ORNL during the entire period of the appointment.
 The participant's research must be conducted in a manner and according to a time schedule that meets the overall research needs of ORNL.
 To document the effectiveness of the program, participants are required to submit to ORISE a report when they renew or end their program tenure.
 These reports should summarize their research and include a copy of any publications resulting from their appointment.
 If future papers are published as a result of research they performed at ORNL, copies should be sent to ORISE.

 C-STARS participants are required to have coverage under a health insurance plan and must provide proof of such coverage.
 It is your responsibility to secure insurance coverage before arriving at the appointment site.

 • Experience with parallel and system programming

 • Excellent communication skills (written and oral)